Observations in TNG: "Final Mission"

 The asteroids are still the same for the most part.
 A few more were added.

 A beautiful shot of the USS Enterprise-D (filmed using the 4-foot model) and the garbage scow flying towards the Gamelan sun.
-Screenshots showing the 6-foot model from similar angles highlight the differences between the two models.
+Shots showing the 6-foot model from similar angles highlight the differences between the two models.

 "Booby Trap"